 The North River Commission is the nonprofit community and economic development corporation for the northwest side of Chicago, from the Chicago River to Cicero and Addison to Devon.
 Founded in 1962 by concerned residents and neighborhood institutions, NRC unites over 100 civic associations, businesses, schools, institutions and places of worship to improve the quality of life in our community by creating affordable housing, quality education, arts & cultural endeavors, open spaces, and thriving neighborhood businesses.

 Five Fast Facts

-I had a conversation with a dynamic senior at Roosevelt High School.
-When I asked her what was one thing she wished she could change about her school, she responded, "I feel like there is a dark loudc hanging over Roosevelt High School.
+I was lucky enough to observe adult facilitator interviews for the 33rd Ward Youth Council, an initiative being led by two incredibly young Roosevelt High School students.
+At one point during the conversation, the interviewee asked the student what was one thing she wished she could change about her school.
+This student responded, "I feel like there is a dark cloud hanging over Roosevelt High School.
 There are so many good things happening at Roosevelt, but no one knows about them."
 And so, on October 26, 2017, I sent the following email, with the subject line '3am idea,' to Brienne Ahearn, the NRC Education Coordinator:

 Great meeting last night!

 I spent a lot of last night thinking about the image of Roosevelt, Hibbard, and other schools in the neighborhood.
 (I have been thinking about it since meeting with Ruby during the interviews.)
 It got me thinking about what press relations look like for schools and how press can change the image of a school.
 Then, I thought about the following campaign:

 5 fast facts that you didn't know about ___________.